Monday, November 29, 2010

 Oh wait, FuckFace is still talking: “Jules, you know, honey, this isn't real.
 You know what it is?
 It's St. Elmo's fire.
 The electric flashes of light that appear in dark skies out of nowhere.* Sailors would guide entire journeys by it.
 But there was no fire.
 There wasn't even a St. Elmo.** They made it up because they needed it to keep going when things got tough.
 Just like you're making up all of this.
 We're all going through this.
 It's our time on the edge.”

 *Sorta true.
-St. Elmo's fire is a real phenomenon is quite real, whose origins are electrical in nature.
+St. Elmo's fire as a phenomenon is quite real, whose origins are electrical in nature.
 St. Elmo's fire didn't appear in the sky but instead manifested around the masts of the ship, thus making it impossible to chart a course by.

 **St. Elmo was actually two Roman Catholic saints: St. Peter Gonzalez and St. Erasmus of Formiae.
 Both are considered the patron saints of sailors.